One of the most enjoyable ways of socialising and making new friends is to join a group or club.

 Many national charities arrange social activities where individuals and their families can get together, e.g. Parkinson’s UK has support groups across Wales.

-If you are looking after someone, you might consider joining a drama group or writing group.
+If you are looking after someone, you might consider going along to a carers’ group or café.

 The British Legion has clubs across Wales and there is no requirement for members to be serving or former Forces personnel.